Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 My supplies

 I was very influenced by the pretty biscuit-colored coat in Coralie Bijasson's photos.
-Also, I have an autumnal colorimetry... so when my supplier showed me a beautiful wool fabric of this color, I fell for it.
+Also, I have an autumnal color profile... so when my supplier showed me a beautiful wool fabric in this color, I fell for it.

 I would have preferred to sew the coat in 100% wool, but this polyester wool fabric was so soft, warm, and the perfect color that I completely fell for it.

 I chose to mark the lining/facing separation by adding a pretty yellow piping that matched the color of the flowers on my lining.
-It is a small vintage piping from my personal stash; I still had just the right length!
+It's a small vintage piping from my personal stash; I had just the right length left!

 I also used a quick hem tape for heavy fabrics for the hem.